ekrempinar0/AquariumFinal/README.md

 # AquariumFinal

+AquariumFinal
-1. Project Overview
+Project Overview

 This project is a computational simulation designed to predict biological and chemical changes in a closed aquarium ecosystem over a 30-day period.
-It translates real-world biological phenomena, such as the nitrogen cycle and photosynthesis, into a mathematical model to visualize system behavior over time.
+Real-world biological processes, such as photosynthesis and waste accumulation, are represented in a simplified mathematical framework to visualize how the system evolves over time.

-2. Mathematical Model
+Mathematical Model

-The system is modeled using equations that describe the rate of change for Oxygen (O2), Carbon Dioxide (CO2), and Ammonia (NH3).
+The aquarium system is described using equations that track the rate of change of key chemical variables, including Oxygen (O₂), Carbon Dioxide (CO₂), and Ammonia (NH₃).
+These variables are updated at discrete time intervals to represent daily changes within the ecosystem.

-Biological Components:
+Biological Components

-Algae (Producers): The rate of O2 production and CO2 consumption is scaled by a light efficiency coefficient (Epsilon).
-O2 Production = Algae Count × 0.6 × Epsilon
-CO2 Consumption = Algae Count × 0.4 × Epsilon
+Algae (Producers):
+Algae act as oxygen producers through photosynthesis and consume carbon dioxide in the process.
+The efficiency of oxygen production depends on light conditions and the amount of algae present in the system.

+Fish (Consumers):
-Fish (Consumers): Fish consume O2 and produce NH3 and CO2 as metabolic byproducts.
+Fish consume oxygen for respiration and release ammonia and carbon dioxide as metabolic waste.
+As the fish population increases, oxygen consumption and waste production increase accordingly.
-O2 Consumption = Fish Count × 0.5
-NH3 Production = Fish Count × 0.25

-Light Efficiency Coefficients (Epsilon): Coefficients are assigned based on the chlorophyll absorption spectrum to represent photosynthetic efficiency:

-Purple Light: Epsilon = 2.5 (Maximum absorption peak).

-White Light: Epsilon = 1.0 (Balanced spectrum).
+Light Efficiency

+Photosynthetic efficiency is controlled by a light efficiency coefficient, which represents how well different light types support photosynthesis:

-Green Light: Epsilon = 0.1 (Minimum efficiency due to reflection).
+Purple Light: High efficiency due to strong absorption by chlorophyll

+White Light: Moderate efficiency with a balanced spectrum

+Green Light: Low efficiency because most green light is reflected rather than absorbed

+This coefficient directly influences the rate of oxygen production by algae.

-3. Numerical Method: The Euler Approach
+Numerical Method – Euler Approach
-To solve these equations dynamically, we implemented a Discrete-Time Update Method (Euler’s Method).
-The state of the system at each daily step (t + 1) is calculated based on its state at time t.

-The General Update Formula:
-Future State = Current State + (Production Rate - Consumption Rate) × Time Step
+The system is solved using a discrete-time numerical method based on Euler’s Method.
+At each time step, the future state of the system is calculated using the current state and the net effect of biological production and consumption processes.

+This approach allows the system to evolve dynamically while keeping the numerical implementation simple and transparent.

-4. System Constraints & Survival Logic
+System Constraints and Survival Logic

-Ammonia Toxicity: If NH3 levels exceed 80 units, the environment becomes toxic, causing daily fish fatalities.

-Mechanical Stress: If the filter power is set to "High" for more than 5 consecutive days, the resulting stress leads to fish death every 2 days.
+Ammonia Toxicity:
+When ammonia levels become too high, the environment turns toxic and fish mortality increases.

+Mechanical Stress:
+Prolonged operation of the filtration system at high power creates mechanical stress, which negatively affects fish survival.

+These constraints ensure that the simulation reflects realistic ecological limits.

 # Ecosystem Simulation Project